bahill/mbta_project/README.md

 - The name of the subway route with the fewest stops as well as a count of its stops
 - A list of the stops that connect two or more subway routes along with the relevant route names for each of those stops.
-- Given a 2 stops (provided by a user), a list of the rail routes you would travel to get from one stop to the other
+- Given 2 stops (provided by a user), a list of the rail routes you would travel to get from one stop to the other